aadishv/aadishv.dev/src/content/posts/robotics-4.md

 Overall, it was fun!
 We also got to ~~steal some tech~~ get inspired by some of the teams that had tried using AI.
 Big thanks to Chroma for being the reason we won any matches at all.

 Just one more blog post left for VAIRC.
 That one’s gonna be _very_ technical and _very long_…

+[^nb]: VEX teams are required to maintain an <em>engineering notebook</em> to log their development journey, which also helps when getting awards.